pranavwalia/StatArbLab/README.md

 # StatArbLab
 StatArbLab is a library featuring convinient and scalable implementations of various statistical arbitrage techniques.
-The library utilizes vectorized backtesting and customizable brokerage fee structures.
+The library utilizes vectorized backtesting with customizable brokerage fee structures.
 StatArbLab is designed to serve students, academics, and quantitative researchers alike.

 ## Modules